AaronTraas/Notes/Recipes/Dinner Ideas.md

 1. Place the salmon fillets on the parchment line baking sheetskin-side down.
 2. Salt and pepper to taste.
 3. Whisk soy sauce, maple syrup, and mustard, brush onto salmon
-4. Place in oven preheated to 375Ffor 10-15 minutes until internal temp is 145°F
+4. Place in oven preheated to 375°F for 10-15 minutes until internal temp is 145°F

 ---